manaakiwhenua/nzsluc/README.md

 <!-- All spatial data/metadata will adhere to OGC/ISO standards -->
 <!-- Hierarchical classification like so... -->

+## Data specifications

+### Data format and spatial referencing

+Vector data format: [GeoPackage](https://www.geopackage.org/) v1.4.0 or later and/or [GeoParquet](https://geoparquet.org/) v1.0.0 or later.

+Raster data (or other formats) may be produced for user convenience, but no particular format is specified.
+Vector data is mandatory.

+Coordinate system: any [current official projection](https://www.linz.govt.nz/guidance/geodetic-system/coordinate-systems-used-new-zealand/projections) may be used:

+- New Zealand Transverse Mercator 2000 (NZTM2000).
+- NZGD meridional circuits (e.g. for regional extracts) or offshore island projections.
+- New Zealand Continental Shelf Lambert Conformal 2000 (NZCS2000).

 --

 ## Current land use mapping in New Zealand